mIRC-Scripters/mirckb/docs/source/identifiers/script.rst

     //echo -a $script(2)

-Echo if ''myfile.mrc'' is currently a loaded script to the active window:
+Echo if ``myfile.mrc`` is currently a loaded script to the active window:

 .. code:: text